-Start Your Own Real Estate Business in Singapore for $395
+Start Your Own Real Estate Business in Singapore from $395

 By 2030, almost a third of corporate real estate portfolios will comprise flexible space